zephyrproject-rtos/zephyr/doc/guides/modules.rst

 allow submitting code to the module project following the project contribution guidelines.

-All modules should be hosted in repositories under the Zephyr organization.
-The manifest should only point to repositories maintained under the Zephyr project.
 If a module is maintained as a fork of another project on Github, the Zephyr module related files and changes in relation to upstream need to be maintained in a special branch named ``zephyr``.